seidart.routines.definitions module¶

 the coordinates to a specified CSV file.

-- seidart.routines.definitions.read_dat(fn: str, channel: str, domain: Domain, is_complex: bool, single: bool = False) ndarray¶
+- seidart.routines.definitions.read_dat(fn: str, channel: str, domain, single: bool = False) ndarray¶

 Read data from an unformatted Fortran binary file and return it as a numpy array.
 This function supports reading data in single or double precision, and can handle complex data.

-- The domain parameter is expected to be an object with attributes
+The domain parameter is expected to be an object with

-These are used to determine the shape of the returned numpy array.
+dim,nx,ny, andnzattributes.
+These values determine the shape of the returned array.- Parameters:

 fn (str) – The filename of the data file to read.